saoirse-defi/milestone2-vanilla/README.md

 #### Background

-In 2D game development, backdrops are often used to add depth & context the canvas & individual game elements.
+In 2D game development backdrops are often used to add depth, give context to the canvas & individual game elements.
+They provide something for the user's imagination  to work with.

 ###### Default Background